cubedhuang/simple-new-tab/README.md

 ## Build

 1. Clone the repository.
-2. Run `yarn` to install dependencies.
+2. Run `pnpm i` to install dependencies.
-3. Run `yarn build` to build the extension.
+3. Run `pnpm build` to build the extension.
 4. Load the extension from `/dist` as an unpacked extension into your browser.

 ## Develop

 1. Clone the repository.
-2. Run `yarn` to install dependencies.
+2. Run `pnpm i` to install dependencies.
-3. Run `yarn dev` to start a local development server.
+3. Run `pnpm dev` to start a local development server.